ctn-waterloo/website/ctn_waterloo/content/research/nef_index.md

 The NEF is the main method we use for constructing neural simulations.
 A quick overview of the framework can be found below.
-The book [Neural Engineering](http://www.amazon.com/Neural-Engineering-Representation- Neurobiological-Computational/dp/0262550601/) (Amazon link) from MIT Press is a full description of the framework.
+The book [Neural Engineering](http://www.amazon.com/Neural-Engineering-Representation- Neurobiological-Computational/dp/0262550601/) from MIT Press is a full description of the framework.
 However, we are constantly working on improving and extending these methods.